yortch/openshiftv3-rhoar-workshop/Lab-5-SpringBoot-Insult_Service.md

 ![](./images/4-1/github-download_zip.png)

 ##### Rename the Folder
-Rename the folder from "insult-starter-springboot" to "noun-service"
+Rename the folder from "insult-starter-springboot" to "shakespearean-insults"

 ##### Import the app into VS Code